 This doesn’t mean you go and buy the most expensive CRM there is – in fact, that’s almost as bad as not having a system.
 Too many CRM, ironically the expensive ones with market share, are built on sloppy code and have paid ransom to get ‘control’ of their data (which is YOUR data!).

 You want to stop living in Excel and start living in integration.
 The average Nonprofit uses 20+ software programs, so look for an integrated software that has modules where all your fundraising is under one roof.
-From events, to your CRM, to major donors, to peer-to-peer giving – having one integrated system not only boost your fundraising results – it bolsters your Development Director’s morale.
+From events, to your CRM, to major donors, to peer-to-peer giving – having one integrated system not only boosts your fundraising results – it bolsters your Development Director’s morale.
 They’re able to focus on higher payoff activities, instead of double data entry, and this means their morale is much higher too.

 These are just a few items to pay attention to when you’re hiring a Development Director and want to ensure they stay on board for more than the industry average of 18 months.
 Not only will you Nonprofit retain staff, but your fundraising efforts will dramatically improve as well.